yeppog/tp/docs/UserGuide.md

 - When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
 - You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+- If the edited Person's name corresponds to a name of a contact in any task, the corresponding tasks' contact name will be changed accordingly as well. (if applicable)

 Examples: